Mosjøen: History

 As the biggest and most important, central town in the Helgeland region, Mosjøen became northern headquarters of the Nazi German occupiers between 1940 and 1945.
 After the war in 1945, Mosjøen entered its second industrial period.
 Among several industrial establishments was Mosjøen Aluminum Plant.

 Mosjøen's coat of arms was granted by King Olav V on 25 March 1960.
 Composed by sculptor Arthur Gustavsson, it is blazoned Sable, a cock Argent.
 The cock is traditionally equipped with red beak, wattles, comb, and claws: the so-called colour of armament.
 The cock represents watchfulness and fighting spirit.
-After the merger with Vefsn in 1962, the coat of arms has been used by Vefsn Municipality.
+After the merger with Vefsn Municipality in 1962, the same coat of arms was adopted for the newly enlarged Vefsn Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1962, a major municipal merger took place.
-The town of Mosjøen (population: 4,628) was merged with the municipalities of Vefsn (population: 5,358), Drevja (population: 1,001), and Elsfjord (population: 920), creating a new municipality called Vefsn.
+The town of Mosjøen (population: 4,628) was merged with Vefsn Municipality (population: 5,358), Drevja Municipality (population: 1,001), and Elsfjord Municipality (population: 920), creating a new municipality called Vefsn.
 Upon merging, Mosjøen lost its status as a town.

-In 1998, the municipal council of Vefsn declared Mosjøen to have the formal status as a town.
+In 1998 (after a change in the national law regarding towns), the municipal council of Vefsn Municipality declared Mosjøen to have the formal status as a town once again.

-Municipal self-government (1875-1962)
+Municipal self-government (1875–1962)

 Mosjøen was a self-governing municipality from 1875 until 1962.
-During that time, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+During that time, Mosjøen Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.

 Municipal council

-The municipal council (Bystyre) of Mosjøen was made up of representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Bystyre) of Mosjøen Municipality was made up of 29 representatives that were elected to four year terms.
+The tables below show the current and historical composition of the council by political party.